ovh/venom/executors/readfile/README.md

 - result.timeseconds: execution duration
 - result.err: if the file does not exist, this field contains an error
 - result.content: content of the read file
-- result.contentjson: content of the read file if it's a json file.
+- result.contentjson: content of the read file if it's a JSON file.
 You can access json data as result.contentjson.yourkey for example
 - result.size.filename: size of the file 'filename'
-- result.md5sum.filename: md5 of the file 'fifename'
+- result.md5sum.filename: md5 of the file 'filename'
 - result.modtime.filename: modification date of the file 'filename', example: 1487698253
 - result.mod.filename: rights on file 'filename', example: -rw-r--r--